Fire Prevention Division

 Fire Investigations to Determine Cause of Fires

-All of our employees are certified fire investigators that meet or exceed a national level.
+All of our fire inspectors are certified fire investigators that meet or exceed a national level.

 Bomb Squad